Dona Drake: Rita Rio and Rita Shaw

 She began using the name Rita Rio in 1935, when she was featured at the Paradise cabaret on Broadway.
 Besides singing and dancing, she sometimes played piano, trumpet, clarinet, saxophone and drums and occasionally led the orchestra.
 In 1936, she and another woman formed an orchestra.
 After the group had financial problems in 1940, she went to Hollywood, where she had screen tests using the name Rita Shaw.

 She settled on the stage name Dona Drake in the early 1940s.
 Studio publicity during her heyday incorrectly stated that Drake was of Mexican origin and was born Rita Novella (borrowing her mother's first name as a new last).

-Her striking, angular features and dark curly hair led her to being cast as an ethnic character, such as a Latina, Middle Easterner, American Indian, or Gypsy.
+She was sometimes cast as an ethnic character, such as a Latina, Middle Easterner, American Indian, or Gypsy.
 She is perhaps best known for playing the American Indian maid of Bette Davis in Beyond the Forest.
 She also appeared as the Arab girl Mihirmah, opposite Bob Hope and Bing Crosby in Road to Morocco in 1942.
 In 1944 she appeared as a lead role as a big band singer in a B-movie titled Hot Rhythm, which also featured Irene Ryan (Granny from The Beverly Hillbillies) as a ditsy secretary.

-Drake had a notable "non-ethnic", non-musical role as the second female lead in the 1949 comedy The Girl from Jones Beach, playing opposite Eddie Bracken.
-The year before, she gave a memorable comic performance as the fortune-hunting sister in So This Is New York.
+Drake had a "non-ethnic", non-musical role as the second female lead in the 1949 comedy The Girl from Jones Beach, playing opposite Eddie Bracken.
+The year before, she gave a comic performance as the fortune-hunting sister in So This Is New York.

-In the early 1940s, Drake toured the United States with an all-girl orchestra called "The Girl Friends", which included fellow Hollywood actresses Marie Wilson, Toby Wing, and Faith Bacon.

 Personal life

 In 1936, Drake was questioned by the FBI about the murder of her then-boyfriend and known mobster, Louis Amberg.
 She claimed to only know him as "Mr. Cohen" and had no idea what he did for a living.

 Drake married Oscar and Emmy award-winning fashion designer William Travilla on August 19, 1944.
-They had one daughter, Nia (August 16, 1951 – October 1, 2002), and remained a couple until her death.
+They had one daughter: Nia Novella Travilla (August 16, 1951 – October 1, 2002), who had no children.
+They remained a couple until her death.
 Travilla appeared on the March 24, 1960, episode of You Bet Your Life, hosted by Groucho Marx, and introduced his elegantly dressed wife to the audience.

-Drake died of pneumonia and respiratory failure in Los Angeles, California on June 20, 1989, at the age of 74.
-She was cremated and her ashes scattered at sea.

 Filmography

+Preservation

+Sweet Shoe was preserved and restored by the UCLA Film & Television Archive from 16mm prints.
+Restoration funding was provided by a grant from the GRAMMY Museum.
+The restoration had its world premiere at the 2024 UCLA Festival of Preservation.